tahershaker/Learning-Kubernetes/2. Kubernetes Cluster Architecture - Components & high-lelve Main Objects/README.md

 Kubernetes includes several object to perform it's desired outcome and give the ability to users to deploy and build containerized applications.
 There are several objects in kubernetes and each have a specific function or usability to perform.
 Different Object have different `kind`, and based on the kind of the object, the functionality is different. for example, a node is an object with the kind node, a pod is an object with the kind pod, and each one of them have different functionality.

+Some of the Kubernetes Object are listed below is a very high-level explanation and info.

 ### Kubernetes Node (high-level)

 A Kubernetes `Node` is considered as the first basic mandatory object.
 A Kubernetes Node is a a physical server or virtual machine running linux or windows operating system along with other kubernetes components and is responsible to providing compute resources to run containerized application on tpo of it.

+> _Reference_
-> - Kubernetes runs your workload by placing containers into Pods to run on Nodes.
+> - _Kubernetes runs your workload by placing containers into Pods to run on Nodes.
 A node may be a virtual or physical machine, depending on the cluster.
-Each node is managed by the control plane and contains the services necessary to run Pods.<sup>Reference [3](#References)</sup>
+Each node is managed by the control plane and contains the services necessary to run Pods._<sup>Reference [3](#References)</sup>

 ---